 (5) Student interns, and

-(6) Others with which we have an employer-employee relationship (e.g., Youth Ambassador
+(6) Others with whom we have an employer-employee relationship (e.g., Youth Ambassador Program participants, etc.).

 B. This chapter does not apply to:

-(1) Those personnel who are working in an office environment where they are not likely to be exposed to hazardous materials, and
+(1) Those personnel who are working in an office environment where they are not likely to be exposed to hazardous chemicals, and

-(2) People using cosmetics and consumer products when they use them as intended by the manufacturer.
-If workers must use such a consumer product in a non-standard way that may expose them to a hazardous material, we must cover the product in our HAZCOM program.
+(2) People using common household and consumer products when they use them as intended by the manufacturer.
+If workers must use such a consumer product in a non-standard way that may expose them to a hazardous chemical, we must cover the product in our HAZCOM program.
 See 29 CFR 1910.1200(b)(6)(ix).

 2.4 What are the authorities for the HAZCOM program?

-A. Occupational Safety and Health Act (OSHA) Federal Agency Safety Programs and Responsibilities (Public Law 91-596, Sec 19).
+A. Occupational Safety and Health Administration (OSHA) Federal Agency Safety Programs and Responsibilities (Public Law 91-596, Sec 19).

 B. Occupational Safety and Health Administration (OSHA) Standards, Hazard Communication (29 CFR 1910.1200).